-The Crescent Moon Blanket is a corner to corner (C2C) afghan pattern that is an easy/intermediate level pattern because of the moon’s swirls.
-But, I’ve also included the graphs for this pattern with the swirls removed for an easy level pattern.
+The Crescent Moon Blanket is a corner-to-corner (C2C) afghan pattern that is an easy/intermediate-level pattern because of the moon’s swirls.
+But I’ve also included at the bottom of this post a one-page free graph for this pattern with the swirls removed for an easy-level pattern, which is not included with your purchase.
+More about that down below.
 You can choose which you would prefer to make!
 Or crochet both.
 I don’t judge! 😉

 This post may contain affiliate links for products I use and recommend.
 If you make a purchase through one of my links, I may receive a small commission at no extra cost to you.
 For more information, please see my disclosure policy.